DannaMa/DannaMa.github.io/index.md

 ## About Me
 <img src="https://www.dannama.com/images/IMG_5377.JPG" class="floatpic">
 I am a **Ph.D.
-Candidate** in the Collective Embodied Intelligence Lab, advised by [Prof. Kirstin Petersen](https://cei.ece.cornell.edu/members/kirstin-h-petersen/)in the School of Electrical and Computer Engineering at Cornell University.
+Candidate** in the Collective Embodied Intelligence Lab, advised by [Prof. Kirstin Petersen](https://cei.ece.cornell.edu/members/kirstin-h-petersen/) in the School of Electrical and Computer Engineering at Cornell University.
 I received my Master's degree in Electrical and Computer Engineering from Cornell University in 2018, and my Bachelor's degree in Electrical Engineering from the National University of Singapore in 2016.

 **<font color="#990000">I am actively seeking for a postdoctoral researcher position for Fall 2025.
 If you have any information, please contact me.
 Thank you!</font>**